john-h-kastner/regex-complement-prolog/regex.md

   {NFA = nfa{states: [A, B], initial: A, final: B, delta: [A-C-B]}}.
 ```

-The following three cases are somewhat more complicate since they require
+The following three cases are somewhat more complicated since they require
 integrating one or more existing NFA into a new NFA.
 In all cases we first
-obtain NFA for the sub-expressions for the input regular expression with
+obtain NFA for sub-expressions of the input regular expression with
 recursive calls to `regex_nfa//2`.

 To construct the NFA for a union of two regular expression, we need to
 construct the union of the sub-expressions NFA.
-To do this, we first obtain
+We first obtain
 two fresh states for the resulting NFA: one for the initial state (`I`) and one
 for the final state (`F`).
 Transitions are then required between the new states
 and the existing NFA.
 From the initial state, there must be a transitions on